100,000 Crab giant pulses at 215 MHz detected with an SKA-Low prototype station: Summary and conclusions

 Our results provide a very optimistic prognostic for SKA-Low transient science, and of what may be possible in just a few years when hundreds of SKA-Low stations become operational.
 They also demonstrate SKA-Low potential to study local environments of pulsars, FRBs or other fast transients using low frequencies where propagation effects are much more pronounced than at higher frequencies.
 Given that nearby FRBs (z<0.1) can be similarly bright, and their DMs similar or only a few times higher than Crab pulsar's (e.g. FRB 20200120E has DM=87.82\,pc\,cm$^{-3}$ \citet{2021ApJ...910L..18B}), we conclude that the huge potential of SKA-Low for wide-field and all-sky searches for FRBs and transients is only a few steps away!

 \paragraph{Acknowledgments} EDA2 is hosted by the MWA under an agreement via the MWA External Instruments Policy.
 This scientific work makes use of the Murchison Radio-astronomy Observatory, operated by CSIRO.
 We acknowledge the Wajarri Yamatji people as the traditional owners of the Observatory site.
 This work was further supported by resources provided by the Pawsey Supercomputing Centre with funding from the Australian Government and the Government of Western Australia.
 The acquisition system was designed and purchased by INAF/Oxford University and the RX chain was design by INAF, as part of the SKA design and prototyping program.
 SD acknowledges the funding received from the ICRAR Summer Student program, which made parts of this work possible.
+We thank the anonymous referee for their helpful comments that significantly improved the quality of the manuscript.

 \paragraph{Data availability}

 The data can be made available on a reasonable request in their original or final formats.
 The original data were complex voltages from X and Y polarisations of a station beam in 1.08\,usec time resolutions.